oceantracker/oceantracker/_todo.md

 1.    check in no if main for parralel case, to avoid  error on windows if running in //
 1.   case info not found on graceful exit error

-##   SIMPLIFY

-1. add part property from field wwhich checks if field exists
-1.  field type reader, derived from reader field ,  or custom

-##   ISSUES
-1.     in making custom fields how do i know fiels have been added before i use i
-1.    how doi know part prop which depend on others are up to date before use